fortedigital/Front-End-Internship-Task/README.md

 # Front-End-Internship-Task

-This is a Front-end task for your internship at **Forte Digital**.
+This is a Front-end task used in the recruitment process at **Forte Digital**.
 This repo is created based on the `create-react-app`.
 It consists of a list of interns.
 It has two pages:
 ​

 1. Intern List page